cs1302uga/cs1302-tutorials/packages.md

 In Java, you do not have to import classes that are in the same package.
 However, it's interesting to note that `import` statements are actually never required in Java.
 We just use them for convenience.
 Assuming the corresponding default package for class's package is on the class path when compiling and/or running, you can always refer to a class by its fully qualified name.
-Consider two uses of the [`java.util.Random`](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) below:
+Consider two uses of [`java.util.Random`](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) below:

 ```java